 This current consumer climate also creates an atmosphere that heightens consumer demand for information about the products and goods they are considering.
 Retail sales are being directly affected by online search.

-Today, the typical electronic purchase process includes the following steps: Conduct online research through retailer and Make a decision about manufacturer websites what and where to Find the product that Make the purchase. as well as product buy (online or in a best matches the evaluation feedback "brick and mortar" research decision. provided by sites such establishment). as Consumer Reports and Amazon.
+Today, the typical electronic purchase process includes the following steps:

+Conduct online

+research through

+retailer and

+manufacturer websites

+as well as product

+evaluation feedback

+provided by sites such

+as Consumer Reports

+and Amazon.